 Broker non-votes occur when a beneficial owner of shares held in "street name" does not give voting instructions to the broker, bank or other nominee holding the shares as to how to vote on matters deemed "non-routine."
 Generally, if shares are held in street name, the beneficial owner of the shares is entitled to give voting instructions to the broker, bank or other nominee holding the shares.
-If the beneficial owner does not provide voting instructions, the broker, bank or other nominee can still vote the shares with respect to matters that are considered to be "routine," but not with respect to "non-routine" matters.
+If the beneficial owner does not provide voting instructions, the broker, bank or other nominee shares with respect to matters that are considered to be "routine," but not with respect to "non-routine" matters.

-The only "routine" matter on the agenda for the Annual Meeting is Proposal No. 3-Ratification of the Selection of the Independent Registered Public Accounting Firm.
-Accordingly, the "non-routine" matters on the agenda for the Annual Meeting are Proposal No. 1-Election of Directors, Proposal No. 2-Advisory Vote to Approve Our Named Executive Officers' Compensation, Proposal No. 4-Approval of an Amendment to the Assembly Biosciences, Inc. 2018 Stock Incentive Plan and Proposal No. 5-Approval of an amendment and restatement of the 2018 Employee Stock Purchase Plan.
+The only "routine" matter on the agenda for the Annual Meeting is Proposal No. 4-Ratification of the Selection of the Independent Registered Public Accounting Firm.
+Accordingly, the "non-routine" matters on the agenda for the Annual Meeting are Proposal No. 1-Election of Directors, Proposal No. 2 -Advisory Vote to Approve Our Named Executive Officers' Compensation, Proposal No. 3-Advisory Vote on the Frequency of Future Advisory Votes to Approve Our Named Executive Officers' Compensation, Proposal No. 5-Approval of the Amended and Restated Assembly Biosciences, Inc. 2018 Stock Incentive Plan and Proposal No. 6-Approval of an Amendment and Restatement of the Amended and Restated 2018 Employee Stock Purchase Plan.
 Therefore, it is critical that you indicate your vote on these proposals if you want your vote to be counted.